Hope Lives: Art for ALS

 Contributing Artists: Gwen Anderson, Karen Buttwinick, Tracy Cassagrande Clancy, Joy DeNicola, Karen Faller, Conrad Reis Fernandez, Anne Fjeld, Isabelle Gaborit, Rinat Goren, Nash Hyon, Jennifer Kerszetes, Lyn Kirkland, Carol Lelivelt, Roxane Mayeur, Deborah Paulsen, Cherie Peters, Tami Phelps, Regina B. Quinn, Michele Randall, Josie Rodriguez, Marie Rossettie, Heidi Rufeh, Susan Sarver, Caryl St. Ama, Joan Stolpen, Mindy Tillery, Angela Vitosinscaia, Trudie Wolking and Leslie Yolen

-Please help us in congratulating the 3 winners of the Lynn Giovannelli Awards of Excellence in the Arts:
+Please join us in congratulating the 3 winners of the Lynn Giovannelli Awards of Excellence in the Arts:

 To Life Award Artwork that reflects on life's preciousness and how we can make a difference in the lives of others.
 Exhibits intermediate techniques, an inviting palette and definitive theme.